opensearch-project/k-NN/TRIAGING.md

 ### What happens if my issue does not get covered this time?

 Each meeting we seek to  address all new issues.
 However, should we run out of time before your issue is discussed, you are always welcome to attend the next meeting or to follow up on the issue post itself.

 ### How do I join the Backlog & Triage meeting?

-Meetings are hosted regularly at 5 PM Pacific Time on Tuesdays bi-weekly and can be joined via the links posted on the [OpenSearch Meetup Group](https://www.meetup.com/opensearch/events/) list of events.
-The event will be titled `Development Backlog & Triage Meeting - k-NN/neural-search`.
+Meetings are hosted regularly at 10 AM Pacific Time on Tuesdays bi-weekly and can be joined via the links posted on the [OpenSearch Meetup Group](https://www.meetup.com/opensearch/events/) list of events.
+The event will be titled `Development Backlog & Triage Meeting - k-NN`.

 After joining the Chime meeting, you can enable your video / voice to join the discussion.
 If you do not have a webcam or microphone available, you can still join in via the text chat.

 If you have an issue you'd like to bring forth please consider getting a link to the issue so it can be presented to everyone in the meeting.

 ### Is there an agenda for each week?